BigShots-Golf/electron-edge-js/README.md

 For full documentation please see see original [edge-js](https://github.com/agracio/edge-js) repo.

+## Add new Node Version

+1. Update the Readme.md file with the latest version being used.
+Doing a find/replace of the current version is the easist way to ensure all documentation is updated.
+1. Open up the `lib/edge.js` file and go to the `versionMap` array which should start around line 15.
+Add the latest Node version to the array.
+1. Open up the `tools/buildall.bat` file and add the latest node version to the end of the prior release listed on line 2.
+For example, if you added 15.0.2 it would look like this: `"%~dp0\build.bat" release 12.16.3 15.0.1 15.0.2`

 ## Building

 To build the app for the latest Node version, 15.0.1 as of 2020-10-28, with the latest Electron version of 10.1.5,